Djelaludin Sharityar

-Djelaludin Sharityar (جلالالدین شریعتیار) is an Afghan footballer defender and was the captain of the Afghanistan national football team.
+Djelaludin Sharityar (جلالالدین شریعتیار) is an Afghan footballer who plays as a defender and was the captain of the Afghanistan national football team.
+He was a member of the national team from 2007 to 2015.

-His career started in 1998 in Germany when as a youth he played for VfL Wolfsburg, he then joined Swiss club FC Kreuzlingen in 2001, then moved back to Germany in 2003 when he joined FC Konstanz, and then FC Emmendingen in 2006, SpVgg Weiden in 2007 and 2008, 1.
+His career started in 1998 in Germany when as a youth he played for VfL Wolfsburg, he then joined Swiss club FC Kreuzlingen in 2001, then moved back to Germany in 2003 when he joined FC Konstanz and then FC Emmendingen in 2006, SpVgg Weiden in 2007 and 2008, 1.
 FC Schweinfurt 05 in 2009, and then in Cyprus, APEP Pitsilia in 2009.
 Until 2013 he played for Hidd SCC in Bahrain.
 In 2014, he returned to play for 1.
 FC Schweinfurt 05 again.
 In 2015 Sharityar signed a contract with Manama Club (Bahrain Premier League).
 Manama Club is one of the best teams in Bahrain and will take part in the GCC Champions League (Gulf Cup for Clubs) this season.